VladimirN73/SeaBattle/readme.txt

    * https://github.com/angular/angular/blob/master/package.json

 # History (newest on top)
+20.06.21
+ng build --configuration=production

 15.06.21

+do not forget that PWA works only for HTTPS

+install popup is not shown ...

+ok, build and deploy is working

 npm i rxjs@6.5.3 --allowDirty=true --force
 npm view rxjs versions     --- review versions ng add @angular/pwa        --- error incompatible with rxjs 7.1.0, expected is rxjs@^6.5.3